CxELabs/MCASHOL/instructions.md

 # Lab Environment Setup Complete

 The lab environment setup is now complete.
-The next section will cover Azure Information Protection (Roadmap discussion then Hands On Lab).
-If you decide to close out of the Lab during the roadmap discussion, please ensure that you **Save** the lab using the menu in the upper right corner of the browser.
+In the next section you will start the lab.

 !IMAGE[Save](\Media\save.png)